RobinNixon/lpmj6/README.md

 <p>To read the examples as you work through the book you can view them here in a folder structure matching the chapters in the book.</p>

-<p>Once you have a web server set up, copy the entire structure of folders and subfolders into your document root directory by downloading and extracting <a href='https://github.com/RobinNixon/lpmj6/blob/master/lmpj6examples.zip'>lpmj6examples.zip</a>, and you'll easily be able to navigate through them by typing <i>localhost</i> into your web browser.
+<p>Once you have a web server set up, copy the entire structure of folders and subfolders into your document root directory by downloading and extracting <i<lpmj6examples.zip</i> from this repo, and you'll easily be able to navigate through all the examples by typing <i>localhost</i> into your web browser.

 <p><b>Note</b>: The <i>robinsnest</i> folder link will issue errors when clicked unless you have previously created both a MySQL user and database called <i>robinsnest</i>, and run the <i>setup.php</i> program in this folder, as outlined in Chapter 29.</p>